Issuin icon

 Relayed authorisation allows you to make a real-time decision on whether to approve or decline a transaction.
 When we receive a payment authorisation request, we send you a relayed authorisation webhook with the relevant transaction data, including transaction rules and validation checks.

 With each relayed authorisation webhook we send, you have up to 2000 milliseconds to reply with an approval or a refusal.
 For the best customer experience, you should respond as quickly as possible and aim for a low average response time.
+If you do not respond within 2000 milliseconds, you can specify which fallback logic you want:

-Step 1.
-Configure a webhook endpoint
+1. Expose a webhook endpoint

 • Can receive a JSON object.